Assin Central (Ghana parliament constituency)

 Assin Central is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-Assin Central is located in the Assin North Municipal District of the Central Region of Ghana.
+Nurein Shaibu Migyimah is the member of parliament for the constituency.
+Assin Central is located in the Assin Central Municipal District of the Central Region of Ghana.

 Boundaries

 The seat is located within the Assin North Municipal District of the Central Region of Ghana.

 Members of Parliament

+Elections

+The table below shows the parliamentary election results for Assin Central constituency in the 2024 Ghanaian general election.